hogwild/ICS-WEEK8/README.md

     $cd ~/Desktop/

-means change current directory to the directory "Deskto"p which locates at your home directory
+which means change current directory to the directory "Deskto"p that locates at your home directory

 #### use "tab" for auto-completion